manuel-serrano/hop/doc/api/00-hop.md

 ${ <span class="label label-warning">Note:</span> }
  the class `hop.HTTPResponseAuthentication` is a convenience class.
-The same behavior can be implemented using `hop.HTTPResponseString` and passing a `startLine` value in the optional argument.
+The same behavior can be implemented using `hop.HTTPResponseString` and passing a `tagstLine` value in the optional argument.
 [:@warning]

 #### Example ####